TxSSC/grunt-carpenter/README.md

 Type: `String`
 Default: `"data.json"`

 Filename of the file that contains template information regarding the current file.
 This file fill be looked for upwards in the directory tree.
+Any keys apart from `layout` and `template` will be merged into the data object before templates are rendered.

 #### metadataDelimiter
 Type: `String`